-The following is an excerpt of a review of Tribe CEO Vern Oakley’s recent speaking engagement at the Corporate Responsibility’s COMMIT!Forum.
+The following is an excerpt from a review of Tribe CEO Vern Oakley’s recent speaking engagement at the Corporate Responsibility’s COMMIT!Forum.
 You can read the entire article here.

 “Almost every aspect of corporations have a way that videos are used, and I believe that CSR – as the conscience of the organization – needs to be woven into all of these things,” he said.
 “It can’t stand isolated and siloed.
 These thoughts have to be put out in all the work that your company is doing.”